 For light soot staining from a fireplace, use a shop wet/dry vacuum to remove as much of the soot dust as possible.
 Do not use a household vacuum because the roller brushes can spread the soot and drive it deeper into carpet fibers.

-Dip a soft bristled brush into the solution and working from the outside of the soot stain toward the center (to prevent spreading) work the solution into the stain.
+To clean small spots, mix a solution of one tablespoon dishwashing liquid and two cups warm water.
+Dip a soft-bristled brush into the solution and working from the outside of the soot stain toward the center (to prevent spreading), work the solution into the stain.
 Blot the solution away from the stain with a dry white cloth or paper towel.
 When no more moisture is transferred, "rinse" the area by blotting with a cloth dipped in plain water.
 This is important because any soapy residue left in the fibers will actually attract more soil.

-Allow the carpet to air dry and then vacuum to restore the pile.
+Allow the carpet to air-dry and then vacuum to restore the pile.

 For light smoky odors, sprinkle the entire carpet with baking soda.
 Work it into the fibers by using a damp sponge mop.
 Allow the baking soda to dry and remain on the carpet for at least two hours.
 Vacuum away.
 Repeat as necessary.